AhmadChou/typing-test/README.md

+# Typing Speed Test

-A basic web app that determines your words per minute.
+## A basic typing speed test that determines your WPM after typing 20 words.